Subscribe & Save - Get 12% OFF

 Are protein powders supplying kids with the nutrient reserves they need during exercise, or are some powders best left alone until their bodies are fully grown?

-When discussing if kids can have protein powder, there are two primary concerns to investigate:
+When discussing whether kids can have protein powder, there are two primary concerns to investigate:

 • Can protein powders help children get their recommended amount of protein?